alre5639/alre5639.github.io/README.md

 I work with a variety of vehicle dynmaics models, SLAM algorithms, Deep Learning Models, sensor data, and hardware to generate and test these functions.
 I am interested in developing usable verified control models and integrating them into existng systems to provide superior performance and safety guarantees over existing models.

 ## Publications
 Our paper "Verified Path Following Using Neural Control Lyapunov Functions" has been accepted to CoRL 2022!
+The camera ready version will be avaliable in November.

+* Reed, A., Berger, G., Sankaranarayanan, S., Heckman, C. Verified Path Following Using Neural Control Lyapunov Functions.In preparation, CoRL2022.

-The camera ready version will be avaliable in November, this work builds on recent CLF generation and control extraton methods such as:
+this work builds on recent CLF generation and control extraton methods such as:

 * Ravanbakhsh et al.  "Path-Following through Control Funnel Functions", <a href="https://arxiv.org/pdf/1804.05288.pdf"> Link </a>
 * Chang et al. "Neural Lyapunov Control",<a href="https://arxiv.org/abs/2005.00611"> Link </a>